dylanlott/vedh/.planning/phases/02-guest-host-activation/02-RESEARCH.md

      defensible, but CONTEXT.md's D-2.3/D-2.4 read as in-scope decisions for *this* phase, not deferred ones — the Deferred Ideas section names only claim-UI, board responsiveness, and rename as out of scope, not re-issue.
+   - **RESOLVED (Phase 2 planning):** option (a) — build the mutation now, in this phase.
+     Plan `02-02` Task 2 adds `refreshGuestSession(credential: String!): User!` as a new Mutation field and implements `(*graphQLServer).RefreshGuestSession` in
+     `server/guest_users.go`, deliberately outside `requireAuth` so it works after the JWT has expired. `guestSession` is NOT overloaded (that would contradict D-2.6), and nothing is deferred to Phase 4.
+The credential wire format is `<users.uuid>.<base64url 32-byte secret>` — minted in plan `02-01` Task 1, with only the secret half bcrypt-hashed into `guest_credential_hash` so the uuid half gives the refresh path an O(1) row lookup.
+Per DEC-F in `02-02`, the credential is not rotated on re-issue.

 2. **Should `AuthUser` (the JWT-derived context object) carry an `IsGuest` bit, or should every guest-aware resolver re-query `users.is_guest` fresh?**